rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **+1 PM:** muda o alvo para 1 cadáver e a duração para 1 semana.
 O cadáver não se decompõe nem pode ser transformado em morto-vivo pela duração da magia..{{pageNumber,auto}}
 \page

+### Binding Ice (2 MP)
+<div class="spell-tags">cold elemental thaumaturgy evocation</div>

+*2nd Circle*
+- **Execução:** padrão
+- **Alcance:** self (cone 6sqr)
+- **Duração:** imediata
+- **Resistência:** CON
+___

+A burst of cold energy emanates from you in a 30-foot cone.
+Each creature in that area must make a Constitution saving throw.
+On a failed save, a creature takes 3d8 cold damage and is hindered by ice formations for 1 minute, or until it or another creature within reach of it uses an action to break away the ice.
+A creature hindered by ice has its speed reduced to 0.
+On a successful save, a creature takes half as much damage and isn't hindered by ice.

+- **+1PM:** +1d8 dano.

 ### Blade Ward (0 MP)
 <div class="spell-tags">abjuration warmagic thaumaturgy</div>